canonical/platform-engineering-docs/documentation/contribute-to-docs.md

 ### If the spell checker fails

-You can add words to `.custom_wordlist.txt` to prevent unnecessary failures.
+You can add words to `.wordlist.txt` to prevent unnecessary failures.

-You may need to run `make clean` followed by `make html` if you find that the spellchecker is complaining even after you've corrected a mistake.
+If you find that the spellchecker is complaining even after you've corrected a mistake, you can run `make spelling` to rebuild the documentation's HTML files.

 ### If the link checker fails